 What date will I receive my annual bill?

-We are posting these bills between 12 and 15 March 2021, if you have not received your bill by 22 March please contact us for a replacement.
+We are posting the 2023/24 bills between 13 and 16 March 2023, if you have not received your bill by 24 March 2023, contact us and we can issue a replacement bill.

 How up to date is my bill?

-The annual bills have been produced based on our records as at 27 February 2021.
-They may include advance changes already updated on our system.
+The annual bills have been produced based on our records as at 10 February 2023.

 Any changes not yet updated or reported after this date will not be reflected in this bill and an amendment will be issued in due course.